Bentechy66/Interlaced-Minds-Bot/README.md

 Timezones

+Points system for each user with !addpoints (You need the "Give Points" role first)

 # TODO
 maybe add a >credits command

-(WIP) implement points system for each user with !addpoints (You need the "Give Points" role first)

 # Credits
 Ben